 The NIH Public Access Policy requires scientists to submit final peer-reviewed manuscripts that arise from NIH funds to PubMed Central (PMC) upon acceptance for publication.
 A manuscript must be made publicly available no later than 12 months after the official date of publication.
 This policy applies to any peer-reviewed journal articles arising from NIH funding accepted for publication on or after April 7, 2008.

 2. Manuscript is submitted to PubMed Central

 3. Authors track and manage their compliance using NCBI's My Bibliography.

 4. Authors cite PMCID in progress reports, applications, and proposals.

-PubMed is a searchable literature database, indexing almost 6,000 biomecial and life science journals.
-It includes title, author, and abstract information for 25 million references and links to the article.
+PubMed is a searchable literature database, indexing thousands of biomedical and life science journals.
+It includes title, author, and abstract information for millions of citations and links to the article.
 Identifiers assigned by PubMed are PMIDs.
 PubMed does not include full text of articles.